Payday superannuation: Is your business ready for the change?

 - If the ATO becomes involved, extra charges and late payment penalties are added on top of the unpaid contribution.

-Get ready for Payday Super with CleanSlate
+Get ready for payday super with CleanSlate

 To make the shift to Payday Superannuation more manageable, the government is introducing a series of improvements to payroll systems, fund processes, and onboarding requirements.
 These changes are designed to reduce delays, improve accuracy, and give businesses the tools they need to stay compliant.